cloudbees-days/sda-k8s-best-practices/labs/hibernating-masters/hibernating-masters.md

-# Hibernating Managed Masters
+# Managed Masters Hibernation

 CloudBees Core has a feature that allows you to configure Managed Masters to **hibernate** after a specified amount of time if there are no active or scheduled builds.
+When used along with the Kubernetes cluster-autoscaler this feature will allow you to reduce costs by automatic scaling down of Kubernetes worker nodes when Managed Masters hibernate.

 ## Enabling Hibernation

-Install monitor service.
-Install hibernation plugin.
+Managed Master hibernation for CloudBees Core consists of two components:

+1. A `managed-master-hibernation-monitor` service developed with [Quarkus](https://quarkus.io/) to be deployed to the same `Namespace` as CloudBees Core.
+It offers APIs to interact with a Managed Master (MM) which may be hibernated.
+[MM] in URIs refers to the name of a master.
+[REST-OF-PATH] can be any path suffix, perhaps empty, and may include a query string.
+2. The CloudBees Managed Master Hibernation Plugin

+### Install `managed-master-hibernation-monitor` `Service`

+1.

-Configure Managed Master to hibernate.
+### Install and Configure the CloudBees Managed Master Hibernation Plugin

+1.

 ## Node and Pod Affinity for Hibernation

-One
+A balance between cost savings and high availability.